EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 # Destiny

 Destiny describes what player wants to achieve in this life.
-It sets the path he will take and try to reach goals he set for himself
+It sets the path he will take and try to reach goals he set for himself.

 ## Warrior